Why a California Personal Injury Lawyer May Not Take Your Case

 How to Get a California Personal Injury Lawyer to Take Your Case

 To get a lawyer to take your case, first set up a consultation.
 Most personal injury firms offer free case evaluations so they can get to know you and your situation before determining if they can help.

 To make this consultation productive, remember that the lawyer is likely busy.
 Come to the meeting well organized, with any accident documentation you have on hand.
 Answer the lawyer’s questions clearly and truthfully.
 You should have a chance to ask the attorney questions as well.

 Don’t Assume Your Case Is Too Small

 Don’t assume that your case is too small or big for the lawyer.
 Instead, present the details clearly, and let the lawyer give you a professional opinion.
 During the consultation, the lawyer should tell you what settlement amount would be appropriate for your case.
 Then you can decide whether it’s worth pursuing legal action.

 Call Starpoint Law for a Free Consultation

 To get a free evaluation of your personal injury case, contact Starpoint Law.
 We’ll listen to your experience, advise you of your legal options, and let you know if your case is a good fit for our firm.
-If we can help you, we will, negotiating with the insurance companies and advocating for the money you deserve.
+If our California personal injury lawyers can help you, we will, negotiate with the insurance companies and advocate for the money you deserve.